 We are currently involved in cooperative research projects focused on fishing gear designed to reduce sea turtle bycatch in the Gulf of Mexico and Atlantic pelagic longline fisheries, the Hawaii-based deep-set longline fishery, the Atlantic sea scallop dredge fishery, the Chesapeake Bay pound net fishery, and non-shrimp trawl fisheries in the Atlantic and Gulf.

-The program uses several key statutes combined with priorities like ecosystem based fishery management and climate science strategic planning to achieve its goals:
+We work both domestically and internationally with a variety of partners to protect and conserve seabirds.
+Our National Seabird Program uses several key statutes combined with priorities like ecosystem-based fishery management and climate science strategic planning to achieve its goals:

 Bright streamers that hang off fishing lines are a recent technology innovation to reduce bycatch of seabirds, including endangered short-tailed albatross, in the West Coast groundfish longline fishery.
 This helps seabirds spot the fishing line in the sky and prevent entanglements.

 Reducing global bycatch is a major priority for NOAA Fisheries.
 Our international work builds on our efforts in the United States and reflects the laws that drive our mission, such as the Magnuson-Stevens Reauthorization Act, Marine Mammal Protection Act, and Endangered Species Act.
 We work within regional fisheries management organizations and global organizations such as the United Nations Food and Agriculture Organization.
 We also support bilateral and multilateral cooperative work on the ground, including data collection and projects to improve bycatch mitigation technologies.